Counselors

 For Course Placement appeals to move down a level (i.e. from AP to Honors or from Honors to on-level):

-During this period, rising Seniors will also be able to submit their initial requests for Abbreviated Schedules as long as they have fulfilled enough of their Graduation requirements to do so.
-Seniors are required to take at least four credits throughout their senior year (Fall and Spring), at least one of which needs to be taken at CMIT.
+During this period of time, rising Seniors will also be able to submit their initial requests for Abbreviated Schedules as long as they have fulfilled enough of their Graduation requirements to do so.
+Seniors are required to take at least four credits throughout their senior year (Fall and Spring), at least two of which needs to be taken at CMIT.
 These four courses must include: Senior Math, Senior English, College Summit 12, Elective Credit.
 Any senior who has unmet requirements for graduation at the start of their senior year will be scheduled for those courses as well.
 Eligible seniors may request to take their Senior Math, Senior English, and/or Elective credit through Dual Enrollment.
 All CMIT Seniors are required to take College Summit 12 at CMIT.

 Elective Preferences will be shared through an Elective Preference Google Form.
 Students who would like to have a say in their elective preferences must complete this Elective Preference Form by June 1.

-Fall 2022 – Elective Change Requests / AP Course Drop Requests
+September – Elective Change Requests

 Questions?